 The Irrefutable Mark of True Custom Clothing

-At Alan David Custom every garment we produce includes a ‘basted fitting’ stage.
-The ‘basted-fitting’ is the most critical step in the creation of custom-made apparel.
-Without a basted-fitting no article of clothing can be correctly referred to as ‘custom’.
+At Alan David Custom every garment we produce includes a ‘basted fitting’ stage option.
+The ‘basted-fitting’ can be a critical step in the creation of custom-made apparel.

 At Alan David Custom, after a client’s measurements have been taken, a unique paper pattern is created.
 No short cuts are taken.
 It is from this pattern that the garment is carefully hand cut, assembled and temporarily hand stitched with white basting thread (see photo).
 At this point, the basted garment is ready for fitting.